plone/volto/docs/source/upgrade-guide/index.md

 !!! warning
     This configuration is *not recommended* and might lead to inconsistencies and has been tested only partially and can you can find unseen problems.
-This method is only a workaround in case the addons you are using are not yet migrated or you can't to migrate your code.
+This method is only a workaround in case the add-ons you are using are not yet migrated, or you can't to migrate your code.
 And in any case, as stated above, it will be deprecated and will stop working in Volto 14.

 Make the following changes to your `src/config.js`, first remove the main imports, and add